 Fat can be harvested from many different areas depending on the individual.
 The most common places to harvest fat from are the abdomen, flanks (sides), or thigh area.
 This fat is then processed and injected into the face for volume restoration.

-What areas of the face can be treated with fat transfer?
+What areas can be treated with a fat transfer to face?

 Fat is used to restore volume and improve lines and wrinkles associated with aging.
 Fat can be used to treat the following areas: